 Casa di Boccaccio

-A building with tower and loggia overlooking the main Via Boccaccio hosts the house-museum of the famous poet.
-Historians suppose that Boccaccio was born on 1313, and spent the most of his life till the end of his days here.
+A building with a tower and loggia overlooking the main Via Boccaccio hosts the house-museum of the famous poet.
+Historians suppose that Boccaccio was born in 1313, and spent most of his life till the end of his days here.
 The house displays furnishing and panels that record the life and the artworks of the novelist.
-Talking of Decameron, written between 1349 and 1351, a small library in the house safekeeping some precious illustrated editions of this masterpiece of the literature.
+Talking of the Decameron, written between 1349 and 1351, a small library in the house safekeeping some precious illustrated editions of this masterpiece of literature.

 Chiesa dei SS.
 Michele e Jacopo and the Museum of Sacred Art